-EAST WENATCHEE — An interdenominational prayer service honoring the unborn victims of abortion will be held from 11 a.m. to noon Sept.
+EAST WENATCHEE — An interdenominational prayer service honoring babies who have been aborted will be held from 11 a.m. to noon Sept.
 13 in the memorial garden at Holy Apostles Church, 1315 N.E.
 8th St.

 Pastor Liv Larson Andrews likes to walk through the West Central neighborhood.
 On Monday mornings, she crosses the street from Salem Lutheran Church on Broadway Avenue and meets a small group of parishioners at Indaba Coffee.